savchukrm/dictionary/README.md

 # Dictionary

-Application to search the words and to get their definitions, toc create an account,reate lists and add words here.
+The software to search for words and get their definitions, create an account, create lists and add words here.

 - Single page application with React.
 - Authentication, data storage, and CRUD functionality implemented with Firebase.